Fast Duplicate File Finder

 Fast Duplicate File Finder is a Windows tool developed by MindGems Inc, available as a freeware version and a full commercial version.
 It is intended to scan a user's computer for duplicate files, display a list of such files and let the user delete unneeded copies with the purpose of freeing up hard drive space.
-It is compatible with all Microsoft Windows versions including the latest Windows 8, Windows 7 and all Windows Server operating systems and their corresponding 32 and 64 bit versions.
+It is compatible with Windows 11, 10 8.1, 8 and 7 as well as Windows Server 2008, in both 32-bit and 64-bit versions.